Battersea Park funfair disaster: Criminal trial

 The manager of the ride and its inspecting engineer were committed for trial.
-After a lengthy hearing at the Old Bailey, on 20 November 1973 both men were acquitted.
+A lengthy hearing at the Old Bailey included testimony that the Big Dipper had had mechanical problems during the weeks preceding the disaster, including another instance of a train running backwards and not being stopped by the brake, that managers were often drunk and teenaged staff used drugs, and that the brakeman on the accident run had been told to leave and had never been questioned by the police.
+On 20 November 1973 both the accused were acquitted.
 They were defended by George Carman QC and Lewis Hawser QC, respectively.